Afsheen06/Zonewatch-AI/README.md

 4. The system auto-drafts **two outputs** — an internal instruction for staff, and a calm, fan-facing safety message.
 5. Everything lands on a live, zone-based **operations dashboard** so teams can monitor multiple areas at once.

+The core logic follows a simple decision chain: **see → assess → reason → recommend → notify**, so every analysis ends in a concrete action rather than just a data point.
 The result is a tool that doesn't just flag a problem — it tells the right person, in the right words, exactly what to do next.

 ---